ArPiRobot/arpirobot.github.io/docs/guide/manuals/deploy_tool.md

 # Deploy Tool Manual

+*NOTICE: THIS MANUAL WAS WRITTEN FOR THE OLD JAVA DEPLOY TOOL.
+THE NEWER DEPLOY TOOL (V0.4.0+) IS REWRITTEN IN PYTHON USING QT.
+SOME OF THIS INFORMATION DOES NOT APPLY!!!*

 The Deploy Tool is a program that runs on your computer with the primary purpose of deploying a robot program written on your computer to the robot via the robot's WiFi network.
 It is also used to configure the robot's Raspberry Pi.

 ## Uses / Features